sudeeprp/rapa-home/automation-whats-next.md

 So what just happened?
 What made this interaction happen?
 What's the space in which a person shares their subtle feelings?
 Does it depend on my skills, or my 'soft skills' trainining? or my intentions?

-<< maybe link 'intention' to 'creating space', which is independent of our past, which we must uncover within ourselves >>
+**TODO** link 'intention' to 'creating space', which is independent of our past, which we must uncover within ourselves.